-9.1 Simulation submode
+7.1 Simulation submode

-Soft key Meaning In smart.Turn operating mode, this soft key opens the Simulation submode
+Soft key Meaning ♦ Press this soft key to call Simulation submode

-The Simulation is automatically called in the following operating modes:
+Simulation submode can be called from the following operating modes:

+- smart.Turn mode of operation

-- Program run submode
+- Program run submodeProgram run

-- Teach-in submode
+- Teach-in submodeTeach-in

-- Machine operating mode (MDI cycles)
+- Machine mode of operation (MDI cycles)

-When called from smart.Turn operating mode, Simulation submode opens the large simulation window and loads the selected program.
-When called from the Machine operating modes, Simulation submode opens the small simulation window or the last window you used.
+When called from smart.Turn mode of operation, Simulation submode opens the large simulation window and loads the selected program.
+When you call Simulation submode from the Machine modes of operation, either the small simulation window or the last used window opens.